kaycebasques/technicalwriting.dev/data/intertwingularity.rst

 :sup:`3` Don't scrape the whole page!
 Your stats will get messed up.
 E.g. every page of your docs site probably includes a header, and that header probably always links back to your homepage.
+Your homepage will get listed as the most load-bearing page, when in reality it's rare for the main content of a docs page to link back to the homepage.

 --------------------------
 Analyzing a real docs site